reidjs/pharmachain/README.md

 Healthcare supply chain is a $2.3 billion global market, but there are inefficiencies inherent to how it works today.
 It's expensive, complex, and many problems are present in inventory management.

-Not only is supply chain a hospital's greatest expense, a study showed that hospitals could save $9.9 million per year by optimizing the process.
+Not only is supply chain a hospital's second greatest expense, a study showed that hospitals could save $9.9 million per year by optimizing the process.
 In addition, the wait time between fund exchanges, along with transaction fees, can be quite high.

 Typically, hospitals work with a third party distributor to order products.
 The process looks simple from the outside, but's a fragmented process involving stakeholders for compliance, including manufacturers, insurance companies, hospitals, healthcare providers, group purchasing organizations, and regulatory agencies.